ayushgarg70/ABMSSS/README.md

  ## Procedure

-Having installed all the dependencies, clone the git repository to a convenient location and open a terminal session in that directory.
+Having installed all the dependencies, clone the git repository to a convenient location and cd into that directory.
+Open a terminal session in that directory and type
-Type

 > **python3 Market.py**
 or
 > **python Market.py**